Showing posts with label Progressives. Show all posts

 Of the millions of foreclosures we've seen during The Great Recession, I believe the majority were assumed by reckless borrowers or cheats who had no business assuming those loans.
 They lost their homes, tanked the market and made the climate more difficult for honest Americans who now - despite their best intentions - remain shut out of the market, perhaps for years.

-A primary cause of our trouble was state-sanctioned, predatory borrowing that the Left now calls predatory lending, because their munificent scheme blew up.
-They brought the system to its knees and they still want to try again and again.
-Today it’s health care, tomorrow its education and so on.
+A primary cause of our trouble was state-sanctioned, predatory borrowing that the Left now calls predatory lending, because their munificent homeownership scheme blew up.

-I care about others, you know that and I believe most Progressives have a heart as warm as mine and I include you among them.
+I believe most Progressives have a heart as warm as mine and I include you among them.
 I simply view most Progressives as honestly misguided on these matters - and you see me the same way - I get it.
 It's a draw.
-OK.

 We also agree there are Wing Nuts on both sides.
 However, if life comes down to helping your fellow man, consider that Conservatives believe government is simply not the way to salvation and its very nature is to give what it does not have, in order to stay in power.
-Fannie, Freddie, free Fed money, and the like, it was all government conceived, packaged and delivered.
-They just needed a little help from a few reckless Wall Street titans to package and insure the mess, in order to bring the whole temple down.
+Fannie, Freddie, free Fed money, and the like, were all government conceived, packaged and delivered.
+They just needed help from a few reckless Wall Street titans to package and insure the mess, in order to bring down the whole temple.

 But back to helping the less fortunate.
 Consider that as a percentage of income, many observers believe Republicans give a larger percentage of their incomes to charity than Democrats.
-If you doubt the assertion, check out this link… I have not made a rigorous study of the question, but I think at best it's another draw, Mort.
+If you doubt the assertion, check out this link… I have not studied the question, but I think the generousity debate is another draw, Mort.

 Either way, too many Dems pretend that they belong to the party of compassion and that the GOP doesn't care.
-That stifles productive debate, so thanks for never playing that nauseating card.
+That stifles productive debate, so thanks for not playing that nauseating card!

 Gotta run...